While working with sheet metal, this question always create some confusion. What is difference between punching blanking and piercing ?

 As explained in above image, blanking operation produces a enclosed part from large piece of sheet metal.
 As a result blank part is used as final product.

-For example disk or plane washer coming out of sheet is a blanking operation.
+For example disk or plane washers are manufactured with blanking operation.

-As explained in above image, punching operation removes scrap from the larger piece of sheet metal.
+As explained above, punching operation removes scrap from the larger piece of sheet metal.
 As a result of punching, larger piece of sheet metal becomes final product.

 In another words, Combination of punching operations deliver final product.

-As explained in above image, Piercing operation produces extruded hole or slot.
+As explained above, Piercing operation produces extruded hole or slot.
 As a result of applied force from piercing tool, sheet metal starts tearing and produces extruded hole/slot.

-In another words, Piercing is a type of forming operation.
+In another words, Piercing is combination of cutting and forming operation.

 To sum up, punching blanking and piercing are sheet metal cutting operations.
-Each of them has a different application.
+Each Operation has different application.